nultinator/ycash.jl/README.md

 # ycash.jl
-To use this script, you must have Julia, a Ycash Full Node, and ycash-cli installed on your machine.
+To use this script, you must have Julia, a Ycash/Zcash Full Node, and ycash-cli installed on your machine.
+Julia can be downloaded from here: https://julialang.org/downloads/

 In bash run the following commands:

   cd ycashcli/src

   julia

-  include("ycash.jl")
+  include("ycash.jl") or

+  include("zcash.jl")

 Future iterations of this will use a project.toml file, but at the moment, all dependencies install and/or update at the beginning of the script
     -Pkg.add("blahblahblah")